 Home to over 140 million people and the most populated island on the planet, Java has everything travellers could want.
 Its natural beauty is breathtaking with ever changing scenery that stretches from rice paddies to the sandy shores of beautiful beaches.
-It has active volcanoes and dense rainforests that contrast sharply to its cities that are crowded, polluted and noisy.
+It has active volcanoes and dense rainforests that contrast sharply to its cities.

 While Jakarta is the capital of Indonesia, Central Java is considered its historic heartland.
 Among many places of interest is Yogyakarta, one of Indonesia’s most liveable and lovable cities, with street art, galleries, coffee shops and cultural attractions everywhere you look.
 It’s also a perfect base for Indonesia’s most important archaeological sites, Borobudur and Prambanan.
 Borobudur is one of the world’s most impressive temples and was built in about 800AD in the form of a stepped pyramid.
 Reaching 35 metres at its highest point, it features nearly 1500 carved story panels and 504 statues of Buddha.
 The vast structure was abandoned and lay hidden under foliage and volcanic ash for centuries before being rediscovered in the 1800s and is now a World Heritage Site.